RESTCONF¶

 The signature of the auth callback is as follows:

-int ca_auth(clicon_handle h, void *req, clixon_auth_type_t auth_type, int *authp, char **userp);
+int ca_auth(clixon_handle h, void *req, clixon_auth_type_t auth_type, char **authp);

 where: